 Higher Salary Range

-The agency has the option of granting a salary increase.
-The agency must conduct an internal assessment prior to offering a greater amount.
-Agencies must retain documentation and determination of the established rate of pay.
+The agency must conduct an internal assessment to determine the appropriate rate of pay..

+If the assessment results in a salary rate equal to or below the employee’s base rate of pay, retain the employee’s current salary rate.
+If retaining the employee’s current salary rate places them off-step in the new salary range, on the employee’s BSD, the employee’s salary rate shall be increased to the next higher salary step and then move up an additional step, not to exceed the top step of the range.
+If the assessment results in a rate higher than the employee’s base rate of pay, the agency shall use the outcome of the assessment.

-The current SED is generally retained.
-However, if the employee’s SED is no longer available because the employee was at the maximum rate in the previous classification, the last SED in the previous classification is used.
+The current BSD is generally retained.
+However, if the employee’s BSD is no longer available because the employee was at the maximum rate in the previous classification, the last BSD in the previous classification is used.

 Lower Salary Range

-The agency has the option to retain the employee's salary rate if the rate of pay they were receiving in the prior (higher) classification is above the maximum rate of the new (lower) classification.
-If the employee’s rate of pay is retained, the employer will red circle the rate until the maximum rate of the lower classification equals or exceeds the employee's retained salary rate.
-At that time, the appointing authority may adjust the employee’s salary rate as appropriate.
-An employee whose pay is red circled is not eligible for cost-of-living increases.
-If the employee’s salary rate is not retained, the employer shall place the employee's salary rate at a corresponding step in the new (lower) classification not exceeding the top step of the new classification.
+The agency must conduct an internal assessment to determine the appropriate rate of pay..

+If the assessment results in a salary rate equal to or below the employee’s base rate of pay, retain the employee’s current salary rate.
+If retaining the employee’s current salary rate places them off-step in the new salary range, on the employee’s BSD, the employee’s salary rate shall be increased to the next higher salary step and then move up an additional step, not to exceed the top step of the range.
+If the assessment results in a rate higher than the employee’s base rate of pay, the agency shall use the outcome of the assessment.

-The current SED is generally retained.
-However, if the employee’s SED is no longer available because the employee was at the maximum rate in the previous classification, the last SED in the previous classification is used.
+The current BSD is generally retained.
+However, if the employee’s BSD is no longer available because the employee was at the maximum rate in the previous classification, the last BSD in the previous classification is used.

 Equal Salary Range

-Retain the employee’s current salary rate.
+Retain the employee’s current salary rate, unless a higher rate of pay is justified based on an internal assessment.

-If retaining the employee’s current salary rate places them off-step in the new salary range, the employee’s salary rate shall be increased at least one full step to a step in the new salary range on the next SED.
-The one step increase given on the employee’s SED shall not exceed the top step of the new salary range.
+If retaining the employee’s current salary rate places them off-step in the new salary range, on the employee’s BSD, the employee’s salary rate shall be increased to the next higher salary step and then move up an additional step, not to exceed the top step of the range.

-The current SED is generally retained.
-However, if the employee’s SED is no longer available because the employee was at the maximum rate in the previous classification, the last SED in the previous classification is used.
+The current BSD is generally retained.
+However, if the employee’s BSD is no longer available because the employee was at the maximum rate in the previous classification, the last BSD in the previous classification is used.

 Reallocation: When a position is reallocated due to a classification plan revision, an appointing authority shall continue a regular or trial service incumbent in the position with the same status (regular or trial service) formerly held in the previous classification.
 The effective date of an approved reallocation normally is the first day following the implementation of a classification plan revision.
 An earlier effective date shall not be authorized.